Back to Main Page

 Description

-Help them feel safe, calm, and in control again
+✅ Help them feel safe, calm, and in control again

-Help them understand their reactions
+✅ Help them understand that their reactions are normal

-Signpost to further resources
+✅ Signpost to further resources

 AT A GLANCE